 The EdPatt and the IMLAB applications can load and save images in LED format.
 They allow operations such as importing GIF images and exporting them as IUP images.
 EdPatt allows you to manually edit the images, and also have support for imagens in IupLua.

-You can donwload several IUP images in LED format from iup\images.zip.
-To view the images you can use the LED viewer application, see IupView in the applications included in the distribution.
+You can donwload several IUP images in LED format from iup_images.zip.
+To view the images you can use the LED viewer application, see IupView in the applications included in the distribution, available at the Download.